 I feel like I should preface this with telling you how much I love my husband and kids but am going to skip straight over that and tell you how much I love staying in a hotel room without them.
-I can’t wait to check into the Sheraton where I’m not having a roommate at BlogHer ’13.
-A hotel room of one’s own is a little lick of luxury that does not happen very often.
+At BlogHer15, a hotel room of one’s own is a little lick of luxury that does not happen very often.
 But when it does, I savor every minute.

 What’s so great?

 I cannot empty the dishwasher, listen to someone’s problem or wonder why there is no OJ left when I remembered putting it in the cart…thirsty teens, left it at the checkout?
 I can’t throw in a load of laundry or worry if the dog was limping like that last week.
 I can just think…just me, my thoughts, it is like a spa for the soul.